Azure/KAN/docs/api/quick_start/deploy_solution_to_azure_iot_edge.md

 ## 7. Verification

-To examine all the Symphony objects you've created:
+To examine all the KAN API objects you've created:

 ```bash
 kubectl get targets